 The Corporation is a mortgage investment corporation, see Item 6.2 "Status as a Mortgage Investment Corporation".
 It was incorporated for the purpose of generating a stable stream of income for investors, primarily by making Loans secured by Mortgages, thereby providing investors with an opportunity to participate indirectly in a portfolio of Mortgages.
-The Corporation has developed its mortgage investment business since 2009 and expects that demand for private Mortgage financing will remain high as traditional institutional lenders keep their lending policies tight due to lingering caution following the global credit crisis.
+The Corporation has developed its mortgage investment business since 2009 and expects that demand for private Mortgage financing will remain high as traditional institutional lenders keep their lending policies tight due to legislative changes and regulatory requirements.
 The Corporation expects that it will mainly earn revenue through interest and fees earned from Loans made to the Zenterra or to Affiliates thereof.
 A description of Zenterra and its business is set forth below under Item 2.2 "The Corporation's Business - Zenterra".